morbos/STM32/README.md

 STM32L443CC

-STM32 - indicates ST Microlectronics and a 32bit microprocessor.
+STM32 - indicates ST Microelectronics and a 32bit microprocessor.

 L - Stands for the Low power line
 443 - is the # of the part in that line